If I record it, will they come?

 Whether or not you have a camera recording of your podcast, uploading the episode to YouTube, and taking advantage of their automatic transcription, can improve your SEO.
 It also gives you a direct link to the podcast episode to share on your other social channels.

-Whether you’re an experienced podcast pro, or you’re just dipping your toes in the water, these tips and video ideas should put you in position to attract a new listening audience.
-If you have any suggestions that you’ve found work for you, leave us a note in the comments, and if you have any questions about anything we covered here, let us know!
+Whether you’re an experienced podcast pro or you’re just dipping your toes in the water, these tips and video ideas should put you in a position to attract a new listening audience.
+If you have any suggestions that you’ve found work for you, join our Facebook group, the Animoto Social Video Marketing Community, and share your tips with fellow video creators!